7 Steps To Improve Digital Marketing Strategy with Data Quality

 Having data quality champions in different departments can bring diverse perspective to the conversation around what improving marketing data looks like for the organization.

-Once you’ve mapped out the data at your disposal and gotten company-wide support in key departments, such as Sales, Sales Operations, and CRM Administration, the next step is to ensure a seamless data ecosystem that you can trust from end to end.
+You mapped the data and got company-wide support in key departments, such as Sales, Sales Operations, and Customer Success.
+The next step is to ensure a seamless data ecosystem that you can trust from end to end.

-While no process or workflow is perfect, being able to account for the organization’s strengths when it comes to data IQ, as well as the gaps in necessary resources, can help.
+While no process or workflow is perfect, being able to account for the organization’s data strengths, as well as gaps in resources, helps.

 7. Set reasonable goals that allow you to start improving your marketing data today.

 Finally, it’s time to start setting goals to enable your marketing team’s transformation into a data-driven powerhouse of efficiency, precision, and profitability.